zama-ai/fhevm/docs/guides/decrypt.md

-# Decrypt
+# Decryption
-This document provides a guide on performing asynchronous decryption using the `GatewayCaller` contract in Solidity, covering the necessary setup, usage, and detailed function explanations.
+This document provides a guide on performing decryption on smart contracts in Solidity.

 ## Overview
 The decryption operation is asynchronous.
 To use it, your contract must extend the `GatewayCaller` contract.
-This will import automatically the `Gateway` solidity library as well.
+This action will import automatically the `Gateway` solidity library as well.
 See the following example:

 ```solidity
 pragma solidity ^0.8.24;